lafritemema/MARS_PROJECT/README.md

 * run the git command `git pull origin master` to update the scripts
 * run the command `chmod +x install.sh run.sh run_build_processor.sh run_enip_proxy.sh run_hmi.sh run_sequencer.sh update.sh` to make the scripts executable

-After scripts updating, you can launch the update script to update the MARS micro-services, use the command : `./update.sh`
+After scripts updating, you can launch the update script to update the MARS microservices, use the command : `./update.sh`
-This command download the new source code and install the dependences for each micro-services.
+This command download the new source code and install the dependencies for each microservices.

 ## RUN THE APPLICATION